top of page

 The SAR bureaucrats ''systematically'' initiated the unfruitful controversy from above and its resulted malign cycle which inevitably involved calculated cliched reactions from opposition, mainstream media, pro-establishment camp, law figures and bots.
 The aim is to manipulate general public opinion by dominating it with false propositions and pseudo-themes.
 Because it's purely rooted in brains of bureaucrats and their business friends in employers' trade unions, it won't infiltrate grassroots level for a long time.
 As this time, it started from bureaucrats and ended in bureaucrats yet they actually achieved the aim to close doors for decolonisation.
 This ''sanitising'' operation on the general public opinion forms a systematic cycle when there is a certain reformist tendency in political sphere then SAR bureaucrats instigate a controversy with a false proposition to push aside the actual reform meanwhile it is also deliberately done as a PR stunt to comfort the central government.

-Furthermore, the denial of Trias Politica is harmonious with the long term political agenda of ruling class of Hong Kong to fuel so called ''pro-democracy'' movement against China while posing as pro-Beijing.
+Furthermore, the denial of Trias Politica is harmonious with the long term political agenda of the ruling class of Hong Kong to fuel the so-called ''pro-democracy'' movement against China while posing as pro-Beijing.
 They can now say that Hong Kong's difficult condition is due to the lack of both universal suffrage and separation of powers.
 In fact, self-contempt of its own establishment by SAR bureaucrats is an insult to the central government that it implies the totalitarian nature of being part of China in terms of Western democracy.

 In fact, lack or denial of Trias Politica in Hong Kong has not been driving force for any public unrest or discontent ever occurred in Hong Kong until present.
 On the contrary, the majorities of SAR government, opposition and pro-establishment camp had unanimously insisted that the political system of Hong Kong is based on Trias Politica since the handover of Hong Kong to China in 1997 until the recent controversy.
 Thus the denial of Trias Politica is not only self-disdain for the central government itself, justification of US interpretation of the present Hong Kong status for sanctions but also it is a totally ''empty'' controversy to distract attention of public from decolonisation reform.